+Acknowledgment of unrepresented person(s) Acknowledgement of agent

 Signature(s) Signature

-Print Name(s) Print Name
+Print name(s) Print name(s)

 Date: Date:

-To be signed by the buyer/tenant when the agent represents the seller/landlord, or To be signed by the seller/landlord when the agent represents the buyer/tenant

-- (b) (1) A real estate broker or real estate salesperson, when acting as a dual agent, shall make a written disclosure of dual agency to all parties by using the Dual Agency Consent Agreement, Connecticut General Statutes section 20-325g, or the Dual Agency/Designated Agency Disclosure Notice and Consent Agreement as set forth in the Connecticut Regulations Concerning Designated Agency. - (2) Real estate brokers who represent both buyers and sellers shall disclose the potential for a dual agency situation in their listing agreements and buyer agency agreements.
+- To be signed by the buyer/tenant when the agent represents the seller/landlord, or to be signed by the seller/landlord when the agent represents the buyer/tenant - (b)(i) A real estate broker or real estate salesperson, when acting as a dual agent, shall make a written disclosure of dual agency to all parties by using the dual agency consent agreement, Connecticut General Statutes section 20-325g, or the dual agency designated agency disclosure notice and consent agreement as set forth in the Connecticut regulations concerning designated agency. - (ii) Real estate brokers who represent both buyers and sellers shall disclose the potential for a dual agency situation in their listing agreements and buyer agency agreements.